 NOTE: It is recommended that students complete OCP-A (Automobile Services Assistor) of Automotive Service Technology 1 and/or demonstrate mastery of the outcomes in OCP-A (Automobile Services Assistor) of Automotive Service Technology 1 prior to enrolling in additional Automotive Service Technology courses.
-The sequence of OCP's, after completing and/or demonstrating mastery of OCP-A (Automobile Services Assistor) of Automotive Service Technology 1, is at the discretion of the instructor.
+The sequence of OCP's, after completing and/or demonstrating mastery of OCP-A (Automobile Services Assistor) of Automotive Services Assistor) of Automotive Service Technology 1 prior to enrolling in additional Automotive Services Assistor) of Automotive Service Technology 1, is at the discretion of the instructor.